 Using VELOCITY®, both a national grocery chain and a global pharmaceuticals supplier, have been able to streamline service visits by merchandisers, allowing them to target the stores that need assistance and pass over ones that do not.
 By reducing the number of store visits, costs are reduced.
 VELOCITY® additionally can measure return following a store visit to gauge merchandising effectiveness.

 Out-of Stock Analysis & Phantom Inventory

-To avoid the costly issue of out-of-stocks caused by “phantom inventory,” VELOCITY® helps our clients scan sales and stocking levels of their products in each store to determine if inventory positions are wrong in a retailer’s system.
-If a system believes more inventory is available than there is in reality, re-order points can be missed and shelves can sit empty.
-By identifying these issues, VELOCITY® empowers suppliers and retailers to address these system issues and increase sales.
+To avoid the costly issue of out-of-stocks caused by “phantom inventory,” VELOCITY®’s retail pos analysis reports help our clients analyze sales and stocking levels of their products in each store to determine if inventory positions are wrong in a retailer’s system.
+If the retailer’s inventory system reports more inventory than is actually available, re-order points can be missed and shelves can sit empty.
+By identifying these issues, VELOCITY®’s phantom inventory reports empower suppliers and retailers to address these system issues and increase sales.

 Serving in an advisory role as category manager for Wal-Mart and Target, our client – a global toy supplier – is responsible for the reporting of entire categories, including competitors’ products.
 With VELOCITY®, our client loaded planograms by store and calculated productivity indicators to determine which products generate the most sales per foot, how they are trending and the impact of planogram sizes.
 This capability allows our client to identify which products are carried at which stores and which ones to add or drop.